port19x/port19.xyz/content/lifestyle/track-everything.md

 This is an area I wish I would have tracked much sooner, having only started this year.

-The problem with nutrition trackers is that most merely track the macronutrients which are basically useless unless you have a predisposition that makes you need more of one macronutrient, such as protein for body builders, carbs for endurance athletes and fats for people with inflamatory issues.
+The problem with nutrition trackers is that most merely track the macronutrients which are basically useless unless you have a predisposition that makes you need more of one macronutrient, such as protein for body builders, carbs for endurance athletes and fats for people with inflammatory issues.
 Worse yet, there tends to be a focus on calories which is really only relevant if you're either overweight or underweight.

 Cronometer is drastically different in that it does track macros and calories, but also all necessary micronutrients.